 Pursuant to MGL Ch.
 40, s.
 8c, the Commission has adopted these rules and regulations to provide a pleasant experience for users.
-The regulations also help preserve and protect wildlife, and the aesthetic, ecological, environmental, and conservation values of these properties, including: protection of surface & ground water resources - protection of un-fragmented forest habitat - protection of wildlife habitat - protection of open space and the Town's trail system.
+The regulations also help preserve and protect wildlife, and the aesthetic, ecological, environmental, and conservation values of these properties, including: protection of surface & ground water resources - protection of un-fragmented forest habitat - protection of open space and the Town's trail system.